The airport on Grand Cayman is located 1¼ miles (2 km) east of the center of the capital, George Town.

 ATM machines are available throughout the island and may be found at banks, supermarkets and service stations.
 Fees will vary and you may want to check with your credit card company and the local bank that owns the machine to ask about their charges.

-Unless you’re Canadian, you probably won’t see many familiar banks as there are no US retail banks represented.
+Unless you’re Canadian, you probably won’t see any familiar banks as there are no US retail banks represented.
 Retail banks include:

-Typical bank hours are Monday to Thursday 9:00am - 4:00pm and on Friday 9:00am - 4:30pm.
-Some banks offer extended closing hours (up to 6:00pm) through the week at select branch locations.
+Typical opening hours are Monday to Thursday 9:00 am – 4:00 pm and on Friday 9:00 am – 4:30 pm.
+Some banks offer extended closing hours (up to 6:00 pm) through the week at select branch locations.
 Cayman National Bank has limited Saturday banking services at some of its locations.

-The major credit cards (Visa, MasterCard and American Express) are accepted at most local tourist related businesses and at most others as well, including restaurants, supermarkets, service stations, retail stores, etc. You may be asked to show a picture ID when using your credit card.
+All the major credit cards (Visa, MasterCard and American Express) are accepted at most tourist related businesses and at most others as well, including restaurants, supermarkets, service stations, retail stores, etc. You may be asked to show a picture ID when using your credit card.

 Crime and Safety

-You may have been told that the Cayman Islands are crime free, but unfortunately that is not the case.
-We have our share of crime in all categories and you should not assume any different.
+You may have been told that the Cayman Islands are virtually crime free but that is not true.
+We have our share of crime, in all categories, and you should not assume any different.
 Secure your valuables at all times.
 Never leave valuables in your rental car, even if the doors are locked, and don’t assume that if you put them in the trunk they will be any safer.
 Cars parked at the beach have had their windows smashed and valuables stolen from the trunk.
 Please utilize the safe in your room and don’t drive around with your passports in the car.
 If you’re on the beach, don’t leave your valuables in plain sight.
 Also, don’t assume that someone else is going to watch them for you while you’re having a swim.
-Don’t go to sleep with your windows or doors open or unlocked, especially if you are on the ground floor.
-Avoid walking alone after 11:00pm and don’t accept rides from strangers.
+Don’t go to sleep with your windows or doors open or unlocked, especially if your room is on the ground floor.
+Avoid walking alone on the beach after 10:00 pm, and don’t accept unsolicited rides from strangers at any time.
 Be safe by being smart!

 The Cayman Islands has its own currency, the Cayman Islands dollar.
+However, US currency is accepted everywhere and there is generally no need to exchange your US cash for Cayman dollars.
 At the local exchange rate, which does not fluctuate, US$100 is worth $80 in Cayman currency.
-US currency is accepted everywhere so there is no need to exchange your US cash for Cayman dollars.
 Please note that when you make purchases using US cash, most retailers will give back change in Cayman dollars only.

-Effective January 1st, 2013 the international departure tax for visitors traveling by air is US$37.50 and this tax should already be included in the price of your ticket.
-Children under the age of 12 are exempt.
+Effective January 1st, 2013 the international departure tax for visitors travelling by air is included in the price of your ticket and is not collected at the airport.

 The Dialysis Unit at the government-run hospital in George Town serves locals and visitors, including cruise ship passengers.
-It is open Monday to Saturday and accommodates up to ten (10) dialysis patients at a time.
+It is open Monday to Saturday and accommodates up to eleven (11) dialysis patients at a time.
 To book dialysis treatment while visiting, please contact the dialysis unit at (345) 244-2624 or (345) 244-2769.

-The water supplied to your guest accommodations is completely safe to drink, right out of the tap.
-It is produced by reverse osmosis with the water having been taken from the sea.
+The water supplied to most guest accommodations is completely safe to drink, right out of the tap.
+Our piped water is produced by reverse osmosis with the source water coming from the North Sound.

-We drive on the left and you’ll need a visitor’s permit to drive here, just a valid licence from your own country.
+We drive on the left, and you’ll probably not need a visitor’s permit to drive here, just a valid licence from your own country.
 Click on the car rental link at the top of this page for more detailed information.
 Seat belts are required by law for those seated in the front of a vehicle, and children should be secured in car seats or booster seats as appropriate for their age.

-The Cayman Islands operates on 110/120 volts at 60 cycles, the same as in the US.
-All electrical items from the US will work in the Cayman Islands including laptops, hairdryers, cell phone chargers, etc. The wall outlets are the same configuration as in the US, so special adapters are not needed.
+The Cayman Islands operates on 120/240 volts at 60 cycles, the same as in the US.
+All electrical items from the US such as laptops, hair dryers, cell phone chargers, etc., will work in the Cayman Islands.
+The wall outlets are the same configuration as in the US, so special adapters are not needed.